 Kadai Paneer is a delicious and spicy restaurant style paneer dish popular across India.
-We’ve all gorged on, and stuffed our faces enough with this delicate, classic paneer dish.
 The name Kadai Paneer comes from the commonly used cooking utensil in India – kadhai (wok).
-Serve karahi paneer with piping hot naan smeared with ghee and a lot of pickled onion for a perfect restaurant style meal at home.
+Serve karahi paneer with piping hot naan smeared with ghee and a lot of pickled onion for a perfect restaurant-style meal at home.

 The Kadai Paneer…